cloudfright/blog/cloudfright-blog/content/posts/getting-started-with-ml.md

 - Transparency
 - Ethics

 **Bias** can be present in supervised machine learning models because of inherent human bias when choosing the training set.
 For example, facial recognition systems can be poor at recognising a diverse set of faces if there's limited ethnic diversity in the training image set.
 This may not be intentional, but instead a clumsy or lazy approach towards ensuring a robust model.
-In [Hello World](), Hannah Fry has some excellent examples of algorithmic bias from law to XXXX

 **Transparency** addresses the question of how a explainable a system is.
 Can we we clearly describe the conditions, steps and reasoning that led to a particular output?
 Why is this important?
 Imagine there's a system that's in charge of making a life-changing decision, say a money lending system, that determines your suitability for a loan, or an interview system that determines your suitability for a role?
 We would want to know how the system arrived at a particular decision and that the process was fair and explainable.

 **Ehtics** represents the collective societal values of individuals, whereas **morals** represent what we consider as individuals to be fair, right and just.
-The problem is that in the the race to invent and innovate with new and little understood technology, ethical considerations can be an afterthought.
+The problem is that in the race to invent and innovate with new and sometimes little understood technology, ethical considerations can be an afterthought.
 Designers of machine learning systems need to be aligned with our values.
 Take for instance, self-driving cars.
 We want self-driving cars to be safe and to protect the car's occupants as well as pedestrians and other vehicle drivers.
-Although we're not yet at the stage of fully autonomous vehicles [despite the hype](https://medium.com/predict/elon-musks-autopilot-hype-has-now-risen-to-gross-negligence-612d262e3220), the AI inside these systems will be faced with moral dilemmas in the event of catastrophic mechanical failure where either the occupant or those around the vehicle face peril.
+Although we're not yet at the stage of fully autonomous vehicles, [despite the hype](https://medium.com/predict/elon-musks-autopilot-hype-has-now-risen-to-gross-negligence-612d262e3220), the AI inside these systems will be faced with moral dilemmas in the event of catastrophic mechanical failure where either the occupant or those around the vehicle may face imminent peril.
 This very scenario is explored in the [Moral Machine](https://www.moralmachine.net/) where you get to play the part of decision-making process in various fictitious scenarios.
-As part of the test, your're asked to decide between saving groups of individuals where loss of life is certain.
+As part of the test, you're asked to decide between saving individuals where loss of life is certain.
 While some of the scenarios feel a little extreme, and it has to be said, a little dark, it's interesting to explore our own morals and compare them with other people's.

 ## Where to next?